tidyverts/tsibble/README.md

 | Weekly       | `yearweek`                |
 | Daily        | `Date`/`difftime`         |
 | Subdaily     | `POSIXt`/`difftime`/`hms` |

+A full list of index classes supported by tsibble can be found in `package?tsibble`.

 ### `fill_gaps()` to turn implicit missing values into explicit missing values